Updated October 16, 2022

 The most immediate response to the economic downturn in biotech was to slash R&D spending (particularly in early-stage programs), conserve cash, and maintain liquidity.
 To keep innovation progressing, strategic collaborations and partnerships arose between biotechs and pharma.
 Organizations in better financial positions took the opportunity to buy struggling companies that could no longer raise funds – quipped as the “Buyout Buffet”.
 However, biotechs researching small molecules needed cash and began to focus on early stage deals with up-front, milestone and equity payments as the IPO market went extinct for two years.

-Restructuring manufacturing and supply chain operations were either critically or highly important.
+Restructuring manufacturing and supply chain operations were either critically or highly important during the economic downturn in biotech.

 Outsourcing of manufacturing and operations was also a key mechanism to maintain liquidity and conserve cash.
 During the crisis, 44% of life science executives surveyed responded that “Restructuring manufacturing and supply chain operations” were either critically or highly important.
 A primary survival mechanism was to retain only core operations, outsourcing all other manufacturing.